c64cryptoboy/ChiptuneSAK/docs/chirp.rst

 * a 3/8 meter with metronome mark "eighth note = 120" becomes QPM = 60
 * a 6/8 meter with metronome mark "dotted quarter = 40" becomes QPM = 60

+Tempo in Trackers
+#################

 BPM and rows
 ************

 In reasoning about tracker tempos, a common mental anchor point between rows and BPM is that 6 frames per row is around 125BPM on a PAL machine.
 This forms the basis of many trackers' default tempo choice of 6 frames per row.

 In this case, 6 frames per row * a PAL C64's 20ms per frame = 0.12 seconds per row.
 That's 1/0.12 or 8.333333 rows per sec, so 60 seconds / 0.12 sec per row = 500 rows per minute.
 500 rows per min / 125 BPM = 4 rows per quarter note in 4/4, which means a single row becomes a 16th note.

+Multispeed
+**********

+Instead of a single music player update per frame, "multispeed" allows multiple player updates per frame.
+This means different things in different trackers.
+In SID-Wizard, only the tables (waveform, pulse, and filter) are affected, but the onset of new notes only happens on frame boundaries.
+In GoatTracker, the entire engine is driven faster, requiring speedtable values (e.g. tempos) and gateoff timers to be multiplied by the multispeed factor.
+Currently, ctsGoatTracker.py does not implement multispeed handling.

 Octave designations
 ###################